goby-lang/goby/CONTRIBUTING.md

         //   }
         // }
         //
-        // blockFrame it's our block, it will be nil if block empty. return func(vm *VM, args []Object, blockFrame *callFrame) Object {
+        // blockFrame it's our block argument, it will be nil if there's no block. return func(vm *VM, args []Object, blockFrame *callFrame) Object {
             arr := receiver.(*ArrayObject) // get our Array ["a", "b", "c", "d", 2]

-            arg = args[0] // get object what we are looking for
+            arg = args[0] // get the object we are looking for
-            // now we need check type of object elInt, isInt := arg.(*IntegerObject)
+            // now we need to check the type of object elInt, isInt := arg.(*IntegerObject)
             elStr, isStr := arg.(*StringObject)

-            // 'index' searches the same object in array, and after finding it returns index
+            // 'index' searches given object in an array, and returns it's index after finding it
             // i - index of element, o - object to compare with arg for i, o := range arr.Elements {
                 switch o.(type) {
                 case *IntegerObject:
                     el := o.(*IntegerObject)
-                    if isInt && el.equal(elInt) { // if object from args is IntegerObject and the same as object in array then returns IntegerObject with i return initilaizeInteger(i)
+                    if isInt && el.equal(elInt) { // if both objects are integer then returns IntegerObject with i return initilaizeInteger(i)
                     }
                 case *StringObject: